-Toronto is one of my top five favorite cities in the world.
+Toronto is one of my favorite cities in the world.
 Yeah, seriously—I love Toronto!
 I have visited Toronto twice, and on both trips I only spent about 48 hours in the city.
 Two days is enough to fall in love with this Canadian city!

 Toronto is not necessarily a scenic city in the sense of traditional urban beauty nor is it a city designed for tourist attractions.
 What really stands out about Toronto is that it is a city that has a strong sense of place and a palpable soul—two qualities that would endear me to any city!

 There are a few reasons I love Toronto so much are:

 - Diversity: I love that you can walk around the city and see so many different types of people, restaurants, and cultures all existing together.
 Toronto is well known for this diversity and it feels very tangible when you are traveling there.

 - Thriving Small Businesses: You can walk along one street, like Queen Street for example, and see shop after shop after shop, all seemingly doing quite well.
 There is such a creative and unique assortment of businesses, and I love that there is a minimal corporate presence in heart of Toronto.